ibm-cloud-docs/event-notifications/en-resource-lifcycle-events.md

 Resource lifecycle events are events around the {{site.data.keyword.cloud_notm}} resources.
 For more information, see [Creating resources](/docs/account?topic=account-manage_resource&interface=ui){: external}.

-Some example of Resource lifecycle events are:
+Some examples of resource lifecycle events are:

 - Creating a resource instance
 - Updating a resource instance